ABISHEK-M3127/guidewire/README_GigSecure_Final.md

 - 💸 Premium discounts
 - 🎁 Partner vouchers (grocery, fuel)
 - 📦 Free plan upgrades for 1 week

+> This rewards may change in further updates.

 > Points expire after 6 months of inactivity to encourage continued enrollment.